Axelph237/Vega-Sector/- resources/Misc Ideas.md

 > Jot anything and everything that comes to mind here

+# Stitching: The end of Large Scale war

 # Ourobos
 - Ourobos
 	- Gravity is higher at night than in day